“The sense of ‘me’ is detached from the sense of ‘body’…”

 About the author

-Sunil M S was born in Dharwad, Karnataka, and grew up on a steady diet of books by Stephen King, Haruki Murakami, Franz Kafka, Albert Camus, Asimov, Zelazny and more.
-His journey as a writer began in 2009 with narrative poems which evolved into flash fiction, short stories, and now his second novel – Whispers in the Void.
+Sunil M S was born in Dharwad, Karnataka, and grew up on a steady diet of books by Stephen King, Haruki Murakami, Franz Kafka, Albert Camus, Asimov, Dostoevsky and more.
+His journey as a writer began in 2009 with narrative poems which evolved into flash fiction, short stories, and now his third novel – Moonchild.

 His first novel, Song of the Whale, was published in 2021.
-A science graduate and a street photographer, Sunil spends an awful amount of time reading up about the latest in the world of theoretical physics, JWST discoveries, existential philosophy and literature.
+His second, Whispers in the Void, was published in 2025.
+A science graduate and a street photographer, Sunil spends an awful amount of time reading up about the latest in the world of theoretical physics, existential philosophy and literature.
+He consumes Renaissance and Postmodern paintings obsessively.
 He currently lives in Bangalore.